-Launch of a new fund (Intesa Sanpaolo Fund for Impact, allocating 0.5% of shareholder’s equity by 2021, which may be estimated as ~250 million euro) enabling the disbursement of credit with a social impact of around ~1.2 billion euro to categories that would otherwise have difficulties to access credit despite their potential (new families, universitystudents, researchers and new entrepreneurs), thus making the world’s first Impact Bank.
+Launch of a new fund (Intesa Sanpaolo Fund for Impact, allocating 0.5% of shareholder’s equity by 2021, which may be estimated as ~250 million euro) enabling the disbursement of credit with a social impact of around ~1.2 billion euro (with an increase in lending capacity to around 1.5 billion euro following the acquisition of UBI Banca) to categories that would otherwise have difficulties to access credit despite their potential (new families, universitystudents, researchers and new entrepreneurs), thus making the world’s first Impact Bank.

 Reinforcement of leadership in sustainable investments available to customers.